wttech/Sling-Query/README.md

     // let's assume that resource have 4 children: child1, child2, child3 and child4
     $(resource).children().slice(1, 2); // return child1 and child2

+## Selector

+Selector consists of three parts:

+### Resource type

+Resource type, which could be a `sling:resourceType`, like `foundation/components/richtext` or the underlying JCR node type, like `cq:Page` or `nt:unstructured`.
+In the latter case, SlingQuery takes types hierarchy into consideration (eg. `nt:base` matches everything).
+JCR mixin types could be used as well.

+### Attributes

+After the resource type (or instead of it) one could pass a number of filtering attributes.
+Each attribute has following form: `[property=value]`.
+Passing multiple attributes will match only those resources that have all of them set.
+Property name could contain `/`.
+In this case property will be taken from the child resource, eg.:

+    $(resource).children("cq:Page[jcr:content/jcr:title=My title]")

+will return only children of type `cq:Page` that have subresource called `jcr:content` with property `jcr:title` set to `My title`.

+### Modifiers

+At the end of the selector one could define any number of modifiers that will be used to filter out the resources matched by the resource type and attributes.
+Each modifier starts with colon, some of them accepts a parameter set in parentheses.
+Example:

+    $(resource).children("cq:Page:first");
+    $(resource).children("cq:Page:eq(0)"); // the same
+    $(resource).children(":first"); // modifier can be used alone

+It is important that modifier filters out subcollection created for each node, before it is merged.
+Eg.:, there is a difference between:

+    $(resource1, resource2).children().first();

+and

+    $(resource1, resource2).children(":first");

+In the first case we create a new collection consisting of children of the `resource1` and `resource2` and then we get the first element of the merged collection.
+On the other hand, the second example takes *first child* of each resource and creates a collection from them.

+## Modifier list

+### `:eq(index)`

+Reduce the set of matched elements to the one at the specified 0-based index.
+Example:

+    $(...).find("foundation/components/richtext:eq(2)"); // find the third richtext in the subtree

+### `:even`

+Reduce the set of matched elements to those which indexes are even numbers:

+    $(...).children("cq:Page:even"); // get even children pages for each resource in the collection

+### `:first`

+Reduce the set of matched elements to the first one:

+    $(...).find("foundation/components/richtext:first"); // find the first richtext in the subtree

+### `:gt(index)`

+Reduce the set of matched elements to those which indexes are greater than the argument:

+    $(...).children("cq:Page:gt(2)"); // filter out first 3 pages

+### `:has(selector)`

+Reduce the set of the matched elements to those which have descendant matching the selector:

+    $(...).children("cq:Page:has(foundation/components/richtext)]"); // get children pages containing richtext component

+### `:last`

+Reduce the set of matched elements to the last one:

+    $(...).children("cq:Page:last"); // find the last child page for each resource

+### `:lt(index)`

+Reduce the set of matched elements to those which indexes are lesser than the argument:

+    $(...).children("cq:Page:lt(3)"); // get first 3 matches

+### `:not(selector)`

+Reduce the set of matched elements to those which doesn't match the selector.
+The selector may contain other modifiers as well, however in this case the function will be evaluated eagerly:

+    $(...).children(":not(:parent)"); // resources that doesn't contain any children

+### `:odd`

+Reduce the set of matched elements to those which indexes are odd numbers:

+    $(...).children("cq:Page:odd"); // get odd children pages for each resource in the collection

+### `:parent`

+Reduce the set of the matched elements to those which have any descendant resource.

+    $(...).children(":parent]"); // get children resources containing any resource